 - py32: Adapt the script for non-cubic crystal setups.

-- py32: Ensure, that the force calculation is only done for one iteration (costly!).
+- py32: Ensure that the force calculation is only done until force convergence is reached.

 - force32: Identify all points in the code Aaron modified (according to README.FORCE and the keywords force, f_level, pulay).